 A useful strategy is to create a timeline:

 Once you find an interesting scholarship opportunity, think of what the selection committee will be looking for.
+The essay prompt might be focused on you, but your writing should focus on how you meet the donors' needs or program objectives.
 Based on their history, values, and scholarship goals, what type of applicants will be ideal?
 Align yourself with that ideal as closely as you can.

 Focus on your writing